tylerhimes/tylerhimes.github.io/_posts/2023-04-27-enhancing-targeting-accuracy.md

 <br>
 **Metric 4: F1 Score**
 * Random Forest = 0.895
 * Decision Tree = 0.885
 * KNN = 0.865
 * Logistic Regression = 0.734
+*
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modeling approaches could be tested.
+Models somewhat similar to **Random Forest**, for example **XGBoost** and **LightGBM**, would be particularly valuable to see if even more accuracy could be gained.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected and further feature engineering could be undertaken to ensure we have as much useful information available for predicting customer loyalty.
 <br>
 <br>
 ___

-# Data Overview  <a name="data-overview"></a>
+# DATA OVERVIEW <a name="data-overview"></a>

-We will be predicting the binary *signup_flag* metric from the *campaign_data* table in the client database.
+We will be predicting the binary `signup_flag` metric from the `campaign_data` table in the client database.

-The key variables hypothesised to predict this will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.
+The key variables hypothesized to predict this will come from the client database, namely the tables `transactions`, `customer_details`, and `product_areas`.

-We aggregated up customer data from the 3 months prior to the last campaign.

-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
+We aggregated customer data from the 3 months prior to the last campaign.
+After this data pre-processing in Python, we have a dataset for modeling that contains the following fields...
 <br>
 <br>